grolu/gardenerless-local-setup/README.md

    > macOS users: loopback alias is added automatically (if needed).
 You will be prompted for root access

+   > The server will run until you terminate the command.
+You need to open a second terminal to continue with the next steps

 4. **Create a single demo workspace**

    ```bash